WebexCC-SA/LAB-1251/docs/lab07_CallingFeatures.md

 Manage-&gt; Add File -&gt; Record</td>
 </tr>
 <tr>
-<td><p>tde company wants callers to hear messages periodically while
+<td><p>the company wants callers to hear messages periodically while
-tdey are on hold for certain calls.</p>
+they are on hold for certain calls.</p>
 <p>Record and save a greeting to be used for specific features</p>
 <ul>
 <li><p>Location: Organization</p></li>
 <li><p>Label: Waiting</p></li>
 <li><p>Filename: Answer Soon</p></li>
 <li><p>Message: “Your call is important to us.
-We will be witd you
+We will be with you
 shortly”</p></li>
 </ul></td>
 </tr>